 Saskatchewan Polytechnic Scholarships and Application Dates click here

 - Student Loans: In Saskatchewan, students who apply for student loans are automatically considered for three forms of financial assistance.
 In addition to student loans, you will also be automatically considered for grants and bursaries from both the Government of Canada and the Government of Saskatchewan.
 That is money for school that students won't need to ever pay back!
 Last year, 56% of the Saskatchewan assistance provided was non-repayable.
 Fall applications for student loans will be available online in June, click here to view.
 You can also visit their website now and try out the Student Financial Assistance Estimator and find out, based on your financial situation, how much funding you may be eligible for.

 - There are many other opportunities for funding and here are just a few to get you started:

 Scholarships Canada www.scholarshipscanada.com

 Academic Invest http://scholarships.academicinvest.com

 Government of Saskatchewan

-- While some institutions will accept school verified copies of transcripts for conditional acceptance, it is the student’s responsibility to order their transcripts to be sent directly from the Ministry of Education to the post-secondary institution of choice as these are required for final admission.
+- While some institutions will accept school verified copies of transcripts for conditional acceptance, it is the student’s responsibility to order their transcripts from the Ministry of Education, to be sent directly to the post-secondary institution of choice, as these are required for final admission.
 We recommend getting official transcripts sent at the time of application, as well as pre-ordering them to be sent at the end of semester 1 and semester 2.
 The base fee for a request is $20, and a student may select up to 5 destinations (or times) in one request for $20.
 Transcripts can be requested here.